CPHS/OPHS Glossary of Terms

 Nonviable Neonate:

-possibly survive to the point of sustaining life independently, even
+survive to the point of sustaining life independently, even with the

 NSF: